Michael Frolík: Lausanne HC

-On 15 October 2021, Frolík joined Lausanne HC of the National League (NL) on a two-year deal through the 2022/23 season.
+On 15 October 2021, Frolík joined Lausanne HC of the National League (NL) on a two-year deal through the 2022–23 season.

+Bílí Tygři Liberec

+Despite having tenure remaining on his deal with Lausanne, Frolík opted to sign with Bílí Tygři Liberec of the Czech Extraliga on 21 July 2022.

+Rytíři Kladno

+In July 2023, Frolík agreed to a one-year contract to return to Rabat Kladno (now known as Rytíři Kladno), the team he began his hockey career with in Czech Extraliga seventeen years prior.

 Personal life

-His wife is former Miss Czech Republic 2001, model and TV/radio personality Diana Kobzanová.
-They have two daughters together.
+His wife is former Miss Czech Republic model and TV/radio personality, Diana Kobzanová.
+They have three daughters together: Ella (b.
+2014), Lily (b.
+2018) and Nelly (b.
+2023).